Skip to main content

 One Door Into The Same Governed Platform

 A file pushed over S3 is treated like any other upload.
 It fires the same automations, appears in the same syncs and remote mounts, follows the same retention and lifecycle rules, and is logged the same way as a file that arrived over SFTP or the web.
-S3 isn’t a side channel with its own rules — it’s another way into one governed platform.
+S3 is another way into one governed platform, not a side channel with its own rules.
+So your controls hold no matter how a file arrives.

 The S3-compatible endpoint is part of the platform, alongside the SFTP and FTP support and the rest of the protocol surface.
 See what each plan includes on the pricing page.